dfosas/named_xlsx/README.md

 ## What is it?

-This project creates a toolbox to work with Excel files from Python.
-It aims to help releasing Excel-based workbooks without macros by working with interfaces built on top of named cells.
-It helps read from and write to such cells and other convenient functions.
-In particular: \* Implements an interface to work with named cells (workbook scope) in
+This project creates a toolbox for working with Excel files from Python.
-Excel: \* read and write; \* type conversion; \* individual cells, vectors, tables; \* with different backends in Python (`openpxyl`, `xlwings`). \* Utility class to work with cell addresses and named tables (tables that know they are tables). \* Functions and command line tools to: \* Read and save to text files named cells and their values.
+It aims to facilitate the release of Excel-based workbooks with or without macros by developing interfaces with named cells.
+It enables reading from and writing to such cells, among other convenient functions.

-\* Load and save to Excel files configuration for named cells from text files. \* Refresh cached values in files.
+In particular: \* Implements an interface to work with named cells (workbook scope) in Excel: \* read and write; \* type conversion; \* individual cells, vectors, tables; \* with different backends in Python (`openpxyl`, `xlwings`). \* Utility class to work with cell addresses and named tables (tables that know they are tables). \* Functions and command line tools to: \* Read and save to text files named cells and their values. \* Load and save to Excel files configuration for named cells from text files. \* Refresh cached values in files.

 ## Background